Have you ever had a day where you were overcome by emotions, maybe you cried your heart out, and it left you feeling utterly exhausted? Me too.

 - Make emotional maturity a primary goal in your life! (source)

-Unlike George in the clip below, remember revenge belongs to the Lord!
+Remember revenge belongs to the Lord!
 Romans 12:19 “Dearly beloved, avenge not yourselves, but rather give place unto wrath: for it is written, Vengeance is mine; I will repay, saith the Lord.”

 I have created a beautiful PDF printable for you as a reminder that words, thoughts and emotions can change your life.
 I had mine printed at Staples, on 8 1/2 x 11 paper.
 Grab your free printable here.